-The 26-bed medical-surgical unit at Arnot Ogden was already equipped with Hillrom[TM] Centrella[®] Smart+ beds, so the clinical team decided to integrate the contact-free, continuous monitoring solution, powered by EarlySense, available on the beds to provide real-time information and alerts on patient respiratory and heart rates.
-Sensors under the mattress record
+The 26-bed medical-surgical unit at Arnot Ogden was already equipped with Hillrom Centrella Smart+ beds, so the clinical team decided to integrate the contact-free, continuous monitoring solution, available on the beds to provide real-time information and alerts on patient respiratory and heart rates.
+Sensors under the mattress record these measures.